 Rebecca, Mum of 2

 My son was 2 and was dry within 2 days he was very good.
-I bought his favourite pants and he didnt want to wet them.
-Went straight to toilet with seat rather than potty though.
+I bought his favourite pants and he didn’t want to wet them.
+Went straight to the toilet with

-Me best tip is to not feel any pressure to start or hurry the process – there will always be the parents who brag about how their children were dry by 3 weeks old, but seriously , your child will know when he or she is ready and so will you.
-Let’s face it – he / she won’t still be in nappies aged 10 … it will happen, so relax .
+My best tip is to not feel any pressure to start or hurry the process – there will always be the parents who brag about how their children were dry by 3 weeks old, but seriously, your child will know when he or she is ready and so will you.
+Let’s face it –

 Michelle, Mum of 3 year old son & 1 year old daughter